-RECEPTORS POTENTIAL IMPACTS MANAGEMENT/MITIGATION MEASURES MONITORING REQUIREMENTS RESPONSIBILITY Refuelling will be done in areas with adequate preventative measures in place.
-Water Wastewater can contaminate surface and groundwater.
+RECEPTORS POTENTIAL IMPACTS MANAGEMENT/MITIGATION MEASURES MONITORING REQUIREMENTS RESPONSIBILITY Water Wastewater can contaminate surface and groundwater.
 Wastewater discharges will be contained.
 Workers will be made aware about the importance of wastewater management.
 Good housekeeping.
 Ensure prompt clean-up of spills.
-OHSE Audits and inspections.Daily Site ManagerExploration ManagerHSE appointed person /Environmental manager Terrestrial environment and ecology Loss of biodiversity and habitat.
+OHSE Audits and inspections.Daily Exploration ManagerHSE appointed person /Environmental manager Terrestrial environment and ecology Loss of biodiversity and habitat.
 Use existing roads for access to avoid new tracks and create cut lines; with due regard for the existing ecosystem functions in the area.
 Minimise clearance areas through proper planning of the exploration activities.
 Route new tracks around established and protected trees, and clumps of vegetation.
 Identify rare, endangered, threatened, and protected species.
 During toolbox talks and induction, highlight to workers so that the removal of significant plants is avoided.
 Where possible rescue and relocate plants of significance with the appropriate permits in place beforehand.
-Promote revegetation of cleared areas upon completion of the exploration activities.
-OHSE Audits and inspections.Daily Site Manager Exploration Manager HSE appointed person/Environmenta I Manager Increase in invasive species in cleared areas.
-All project equipment arriving on site from an area outside of the Project or coming from an area of known weed infestations (not present on the project site) should have an internal weed and seed inspection completed prior to equipment being used OHSE Audits and inspections.Daily Site managerHSE appointed person/Environment al Manager
+Promote revegetation of cleared areas upon completion of the exploration activities. inspections. - Daily Site Manager Exploration Manager HSE appointed person/Environmenta I Manager Increase in invasive species in cleared areas.
+All project equipment arriving on site from an area outside of the Project or coming from an area of known weed infestations (not present on the project site) should have an internal weed and seed inspection completed prior to equipment being used Ensure the potential introduction and spread of alien plants is prevented, and inspections.
+Site manager HSE appointed person/Environment al Manager

 RECEPTORS POTENTIAL IMPACTS MANAGEMENT/MITIGATION MEASURES MONITORING REQUIREMENTS RESPONSIBILITY Residing, nesting and slow-moving organisms can be disturbed, injured, or killed by movement of vehicles and equipment.
-Ensure the potential introduction and spread of alien plants is prevented, and Ensure the correct removal of alien invasive vegetation and prevent the establishment and spread of alien invasive plants.
+Ensure the correct removal of alien invasive vegetation and prevent the establishment and spread of alien invasive plants.
 Eradicate weeds and alien species as soon as they appear.
 Make workers aware about alien species and weeds.
 Restrict movements to areas of activities only Use existing tracks and routes only.
 Identify rare, endangered, threatened, and protected species in advance.
 Route new tracks around protected species and sensitive areas.
 Restrict movements to daytime hours.
 Training and raise awareness to sensitize employees and notify them on avoiding some areas.
 No driving off designated access routes (into the bush) / off-road driving.
 No animals or birds may be collected, caught, consumed or removed from site.
 OHSE Audits and inspections.Daily - HSE appointed person or Environmental Manager.
 Accidental and uncontrolled fire.
 Equipment to be well maintained and serviced regularly and documented proof kept.
 Restrict movements of people to areas of activities only.
 Train people and raise awareness about veld fires and firefighting and documented proof kept.
 No open fire outside designated areas.
 Ensure proper cooking facilities at fly camps.
-OHSE Audits and inspections.
+No cigarette buds are discarded but contained and disposed of at an appropriate facility OHSE Audits and inspections.
 Daily Pre-start checklists on all machines.
 Incident records management.
 Site Manager HSE appointed person or Environmental Manager.